ibm-cloud-docs/account/lite-account-show-me.md

 # Video: {{site.data.keyword.cloud_notm}} Lite account
 {: #show_me_video}

 The Lite account is our free account that never expires.
-What’s offered in a Lite account?
+What do we offer in a Lite account?
 Find out about the available services with free Lite plans and other account features in this video.
 {: shortdesc}

 <p>